-- Blue Cross has useful information on caring for old dogs.
-This includes tips on feeding old dogs, common medical issues and (temporarily) saying goodbye, until you meet again.
+- Blue Cross has useful tips on feeding old dogs, common medical issues and (temporarily) saying goodbye, until you meet again.

 - Oldies Club is a national charity that has old dogs (and a few cats) for adoption and fostering.
 They always need volunteers to help ferry oldies to their new homes.
-If you can’t adopt, you could help by knitting or crocheting a blanket for Snuggles Project (recipients must register to receive donations).
+If you can’t adopt, you could help by knitting or crocheting a blanket for Snuggles Project.

-- Lessons from Lucy is a little gem of a book by writer Dave Barr.y.
-As he turns 70, he realises that his dog is dealing with old age better than him!
+- Lessons from Lucy is a gem of a book by Dave Barry.
+As he turns 70, he realises his dog is dealing with old age better than him.
 She has more friends, fewer worries and way more fun.
-So he decides to figure out how Lucy is so happy, by doing the things she does.
+So he decides to figure out how Lucy is so happy, by doing what she does.
 He reconnects with old friends and tries to make new ones (a struggle, as Lucy likes people more than he does).
-With each new lesson, Dave riffs hilariously on dogs and life in general.

 - Your Dog’s Golden Years is written by 20 canine experts who share therapies, treatments and simple techniques for senior dogs, including traditional veterinary and holistic practices, from experienced professionals.